julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 ### **The Milk-Thread Charm**
 A strand of red wool was dipped in the first milk of spring and hung over the doorway.
-A protection for animals, yes—but also for the women of the house.
+A protection for animals, but also for the women of the house.

 ---